Workers in these occupations help clients maintain and improve wellbeing.

 |Doctoral or professional degree||$159,530|

 |Diagnostic Medical Sonographers and Cardiovascular Technologists and Technicians||

 Diagnostic medical sonographers and cardiovascular technologists and technicians operate special equipment to create images or to conduct tests.

 Dietitians and nutritionists plan and conduct food service or nutritional programs to help people lead healthy lives.

 |EMTs and Paramedics||

-Emergency medical technicians (EMTs) and paramedics respond to emergency calls, performing medical services and transporting patients to medical facilities.
+Emergency medical technicians (EMTs) and paramedics assess injuries and illnesses, provide emergency medical care, and may transport patients to medical facilities.

-Exercise physiologists develop fitness and exercise programs that help injured or sick patients recover.
+Exercise physiologists develop fitness and exercise programs to help people improve their health.

 Genetic counselors assess clients' risk for a variety of inherited conditions, such as birth defects.

 Health information technologists and medical registrars advise organizations on computerized healthcare systems and analyze clinical data.